melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 ### How to upload a cohort file

 1. From the dashboard, go to **Import records** (or click on Imports in the top navigation).
-2. Click on the **Import records** button near the top of the page.
+2. Click on the **Upload records** button near the top of the page.
 3. Select **Child records**, then click Continue.
 4. Click on **Choose File**, then select the CSV file you want to import.
 5. Click **Continue**.
 If there are any validation issues, Mavis will not import the file.
 Correct the issues listed in the file and try again.
-6. Wait for the file to finish importing.
+6. Wait for the file to finish uploading.

 ![Screenshot of programme overview.](/assets/images/programme-overview.png 'Mavis shows the number of children within each programme cohort.')